baileyp/advent-of-code-2017/common/day-24/README.md

 There's a node for every possible bridge but the leaf nodes will always represent "full" bridges so DFS was perfect for calculating sums.

-It worked but building the full graph took quite a bit of RAM (about 300MB), and upon reflection, should have.
+It worked but building the full graph took quite a bit of RAM (about 300MB) and, upon reflection, should have.
 The space needed to store all valid bridges in a graph is best-case O(Z + R) and worst-case O(ZR!) where `Z` is the number of ports with a zero, and `R` is all the remaining ports<sup>1</sup>.